kraftp/aura_website/pages/s_research_opportunities.md

 - [Yale Undergraduate Research Symposium (YURS)](http://yura.yale.edu/yurs-2015)

-The Yale Undergraduate Research Symposium is a research conference hosted by YURA in New Haven, Connecticut that allows students to present their work to the Yale community.
+The Yale Undergraduate Research Symposium is a research conference hosted in New Haven, Connecticut that allows students to present their work to the Yale community.

  - [Stanford Research Conference (SRC)](http://sura.stanford.edu)